GamilaCoding/Python-projects/README.md

 # Python-projects

-this is repo for practise excerises with python programming , I working on it to shows my skills in python-projects
+this is the repo for practice exercises with Python programming, I working on it to show my skills in python-projects
+# 1-find_ducks